+The concept of the Loschmidt amplitude can be generalized as follows.
+If the initial mixed state of a quantum system is given by $\rho(0)=W(0)W^\dag(0)$, the density matrix will evolve as $\rho(t)=\me^{-\mi Ht}\rho(0)\me^{\mi Ht}$ after a quench governed by $H$.
+This leads to $W(t)=\me^{-\mi Ht}W(0)$.
+Thus, the Loschmidt amplitude can be obtained by generalizing Eq. (\ref{LA}) to

+We mention that equivalent expressions have been found as the transition amplitude of purified states~\cite{DTQPT18,ourPRB20b}.
+Similarly, the generalization of the rate function (\ref{RF}) is given by

+Here the limit $N\rightarrow\infty$ must be taken at the end of the evaluation.
+As pointed out previously~\cite{DQPTreview18}, at critical times $t^*_n$, the rate function shows nonanalytic behavior if the quench process induces a dynamical quantum critical point, where the Loschmidt amplitude vanishes.

-We consider a generic one-dimensional (1D) two-band Hamiltonian with periodic boundary condition $H=\sum_k\Psi^\dagger_k H_k\Psi_k $ relevant to a group of systems in condensed matter physics.
+To give concrete examples of dynamical effects of quench processes at finite temperatures, we consider a generic one-dimensional (1D) two-band Hamiltonian with periodic boundary condition $H=\sum_k\Psi^\dagger_k H_k\Psi_k $ relevant to a group of systems in condensed matter physics.
 Here $\Psi_k$ is a Nambu spinor of a pair of fermionic operators, and $H_k$ is a $2\times 2$ matrix of the form